Welcome to the

 Mina Lee

-Mina Lee is an incoming assistant professor at University of Chicago.
-She is currently a postdoctoral researcher in the Computational Social Science group at Microsoft Research.
+Mina Lee is an assistant professor at University of Chicago.
+Previously, she was a postdoctoral researcher in the Computational Social Science group at Microsoft Research.
 She received her Ph.D. in Computer Science from Stanford University, where she was advised by Percy Liang.
-Her research interest focuses on writing with AI and Human-LM interactions.
+Her research is at the intersection of natural language processing (NLP) and human-computer interaction (HCI).

 Organization